 2. Collection and use of information

-The following sections cover the specifics of each of the three groups from which data is collected: website visitors and course subscribers.
+The following sections cover the specifics of each of the two groups from which data is collected: website visitors and course subscribers.

 2.2.
 What personal information do we collect from the people that visit our website?

 When subscribing to our newsletter, you may be asked to enter your name and email address.

 We collect information from you when you visit our website or subscribe to our newsletter.

 2.4 Website Visitors